joaopaulopmedeiros/leetcode-75-study-plan/README.md

 Theoretical definition of the complexity of an algorithm as a function of the size.

 It means the order of magnitude of complexity.

+Upper bounds because it measures how the algorithm performsn in the worst case scenario.
 <img src="./docs/algorithmic-complexity.png">

 ## References